awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + MxNet 0\.12\.0 ⇒ 1\.0\.0\.
 For more information, see the [MXNet Change Log](https://github.com/apache/incubator-mxnet/releases/tag/1.0.0) on GitHub\.
 + Presto 0\.187 ⇒ 0\.188\.
 For more information, see the [Release Notes](https://prestodb.io/docs/current/release/release-0.188.html)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + **Hadoop**
   + The `yarn.resourcemanager.decommissioning.timeout` property has changed to `yarn.resourcemanager.nodemanager-graceful-decommission-timeout-secs`\.
 You can use this property to customize cluster scale\-down\.
 For more information, see [Cluster Scale\-Down](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-scaledown-behavior.html) in the *Amazon EMR Management Guide*\.
   + The Hadoop CLI added the `-d` option to the `cp` \(copy\) command, which specifies direct copy\.
 You can use this to avoid creating an intermediary `.COPYING` file, which makes copying data between Amazon S3 faster\.
 For more information, see [HADOOP\-12384](https://issues.apache.org/jira/browse/HADOOP-12384)\.
 + **Pig**
   + Added the `pig-env` configuration classification, which simplifies the configuration of Pig environment properties\.
-For more information, see [Configure Applications](emr-configure-apps.md)\.
+For more information, see [Configure applications](emr-configure-apps.md)\.
 + **Presto**
   + Added the `presto-connector-redshift` configuration classification, which you can use to configure values in the Presto `redshift.properties` configuration file\.
-For more information, see [Redshift Connector](https://prestodb.io/docs/current/connector/redshift.html) in Presto documentation, and [Configure Applications](emr-configure-apps.md)\.
+For more information, see [Redshift Connector](https://prestodb.io/docs/current/connector/redshift.html) in Presto documentation, and [Configure applications](emr-configure-apps.md)\.
   + Presto support for EMRFS has been added and is the default configuration\.
 Earlier Amazon EMR release versions used PrestoS3FileSystem, which was the only option\.
-For more information, see [EMRFS and PrestoS3FileSystem Configuration](emr-presto-considerations.md#emr-presto-prestos3)\.
+For more information, see [EMRFS and PrestoS3FileSystem configuration](emr-presto-considerations.md#emr-presto-prestos3)\.
 **Note**
 A configuration issue can cause Presto errors when querying underlying data in Amazon S3 with Amazon EMR release version 5\.12\.0\.
 This is because Presto fails to pick up configuration classification values from `emrfs-site.xml`\.
 As a workaround, create an `emrfs` subdirectory under `usr/lib/presto/plugin/hive-hadoop2/`, create a symlink in `usr/lib/presto/plugin/hive-hadoop2/emrfs` to the existing `/usr/share/aws/emr/emrfs/conf/emrfs-site.xml` file, and then restart the presto\-server process \(`sudo presto-server stop` followed by `sudo presto-server start`\)\.
 + **Spark**
   + Backported [SPARK\-22036: BigDecimal multiplication sometimes returns null](https://issues.apache.org/jira/browse/SPARK-22036)\.

-**Known Issues**
+**Known issues**
 + MXNet does not include OpenCV libraries\.
 + SparkR is not available for clusters created using a custom AMI because R is not installed by default on cluster nodes\.

-**Release 5\.12\.0 Component Versions**
+**Release 5\.12\.0 component versions**

 | Component | Version | Description |